Mansiraj1309/Image_captioning_hindi/README.md

 - Upload images (PNG, JPG, JPEG) through a user-friendly web interface.
 - Generate Hindi captions automatically using a trained neural network.
 - Supports real-time captioning with a responsive design.
+- Generates audio narration of captions in Hindi for visually impaired users.

 ## Prerequisites
 - Python 3.12 or higher